Signed in as:

 Members Only.

+If you've made a donation, you'll receive a membership.
+Members have access to all the videos, uncut and without any interruptions in addition to all the photo galleries.
 Members also are provided with the exact locations of the scenes shown, answering the question: Where are those movie locations?

 $6 for a 1 month non-renewing subscription.
 Perfect to see if you like the website!